Franklin Resources, Inc. [BEN] Price Analysis: Next Bullish Target is $24.85

 Franklin Resources, Inc. [NYSE:BEN]: Analyst Rating and Earnings

-Keep your eyes peeled for the soon-to-be-published financial results of this company, which are expected to be made public on Fri 24 Apr (In 65 Days).
+Keep an eye out for the next scheduled publication date for this company’s financial results, which are expected to be released on 04/24/2020.

 Fundamental Analysis of Franklin Resources, Inc. [BEN]